If your question is not listed, please do Contact us and we will be happy to answer your query.

 Employers are increasingly looking for qualified advocates to join their teams and commissioners are expecting it more and more too.
 Being qualified also gives you the confidence and assurance that you are able to practice at the nationally recognised level – providing you with a sense of achievement and knowledge that you can do your job well.

-This would depend on what area of advocacy you are already working in.
-Please note: our City & Guilds Units 301 through to 310 & 313 are ‘competency-based’ i.e. assessed by producing a portfolio of evidence to meet the learning outcomes.
+The Level 3 courses are specifically designed for those already working as an advocate.
+Our City & Guilds Units 301 through to 310 & 313 are ‘competency-based’ i.e. assessed by producing a portfolio of evidence to meet the learning outcomes.
 You must be working in your specialist area to draw from your current practice for your portfolio of evidence, to achieve the City & Guilds standalone or full qualification in this area.
-See Which Course?
-For further guidance.

 I have mental health issues, so can I do the mental health advocacy course?